oaay222/ICT-302/content/DummyAnnotateddefinitions.md

 ZOMBIE IPSUM
 Raise your design from the dead with an army of Zombie Ipsum, frightful filler text that just won't die.
 Try the lorem ipsum of the undead if you dare...

 Zombie ipsum reversus ab viral inferno, nam rick grimes malum cerebro.
 De carne lumbering animata corpora quaeritis.
-Summus brains sit, morbo vel maleficia?
+Summus brains sit​​, morbo vel maleficia?
 De apocalypsi gorger omero undead survivor dictum mauris.
 Hi mindless mortuis soulless creaturas, imo evil stalking monstra adventus resi dentevil vultus comedat cerebella viventium.
 BACON IPSUM
 Like your lorem ipsum extra crispy?
 Then Bacon Ipsum is the placeholder text generator for you.
 Side of eggs and hashbrowns is optional, but recommended.